ngochien1990/intelligent-assistant-for-lean-six-sigma-methods/README.md

 #### Google Play Store:
 #### Introduction video: https://youtu.be/nlS8i78MmBA

-## Describe YOUR PROBLEM in your OWN way (SPEAKING or TYPYING); I will OFFER you the BEST suitable LSS Methods for your problem solving!
+## Describe YOUR PROBLEM in your OWN way; I GIVE you the BEST Lean Six Sigma Method

 ### Why me:
 With this app on your Android smart phone,